DeepthiPavurala/DEAN690-013-Team3/README.md

 # Virginia Climate Indicators

-The Virginia Climate Data Dashboard aims to bridge the information gap faced by municipal planners in the state.
-By providing a centralized platform for accessing and analyzing historical and projected climate data, the dashboard empowers planners to make informed decisions regarding climate adaptation and mitigation.
+We developed a user-friendly climate data dashboard tailored for practitioners in Virginia to support climate adaptation and resilience planning.
+The Virginia Climate Data Dashboard addresses the information challenges faced by municipal planners by offering a centralized platform to access and analyze historical and projected climate data.
+This tool equips planners with actionable insights to make informed decisions on climate adaptation and mitigation strategies.

-The dashboard leverages advanced data visualization techniques to present climate indicators, such as temperature, precipitation, and humidity, in a clear and actionable manner.
-This enables planners to identify climate risks, assess vulnerabilities, and develop effective strategies to protect their communities from the impacts of climate change.
+The climate dashboard, built using data from NOAA’s National Centers for Environmental Information (NCEI), provides actionable insights into key climate indicators such as temperature, precipitation, and humidity from January 1990 to September 2024.
+Designed for flexibility, it allows users to filter by date range, season, and county, delivering customized visualizations that automatically update to support diverse planning needs.
+Key features include trends in maximum and minimum temperatures, annual precipitation totals, and extreme heat days, along with color-coded maps that highlight statistically significant patterns.

+Findings indicate that 2024 is on track to become the wettest year on record, surpassing 2018, while warming trends show a northward progression of extreme heat challenges.
+Notably, 2020 was Virginia’s second hottest year, but the highest number of extreme heat days occurred in 2010, especially in southern and central regions.
+By visualizing historical climate trends, the dashboard empowers urban planners, policymakers, and environmental organizations to assess vulnerabilities and develop resilience strategies.

+Future updates may incorporate predictive models, findings about vector borne diseases(disease resul ng from mosquito and ck bites) and additional indicators to further strengthen Virginia’s response to evolving climate risks.

 Problem Context: